nolanbconaway/pitchfork-2022/readme.md

 ## 3. Build a SQLite database using the saved reviews

-- Script: `python -m scraper.make_sqlite`
+- Script: `python -m scraper.make_sqlite --procs=max`
 - Writes: `_data/data.sqlite3`

 This is the final step, which prepares the analytics-ready sqlite database.
-Each review's HTML is parsed via Beautifulsoup to extract out relevant info.
+Each review's HTML is parsed via Beautifulsoup to extract out relevant info, and the SQLite tables are populated off of Pydantic models.

+As is, `python -m scraper.make_sqlite` will run all of the below steps, but the DBT steps can be excluded via `--no-dbt`.

+### 3a.
+Create data models

+- DBT shorthand: `dbt run --profiles-dir=dbt --project-dir=dbt`

+The target data file is first deleted, then DBT is used to create a new file and run `create table` statements (using a [custom materialization](dbt/macros/create.sql)).
+Unlike in the usual DBT process, no data are present at this time so the data models are empty.
+See the Data Model section for info on the schema.

+### 3b.
+Insert data

+In this step, HTML is parsed and passed to [Pydantic models](scraper/models.py) that validate the data prior to running `insert` statements on the empty tables.

 I have it set up to run in chunks of <= 1000 URLs, depending on how many there are.
 The data are processed like: